vdsalexandre/k-ultra-back/readme.md

 `gradle bootRun`

 ### Description
-Little backend micro-service in kotlin which aims to serve the games data.
+Little backend REST in kotlin which aims to serve the games data.
 Application exposes REST api providing CRUD operations to fetch one or several games.

 ### Application endpoints